Kaufman386/Yaml-notes/README.md

     - first item
     - second item
     - third item
+  # Here is a Block Style mapping that uses a flow-style List
   flowlist: [just, a list, in flow style]

   # Syntax - Mapping Flow Style